stuartjnelson/badger-accordion/README.md

 # Badger Accordion
-An accessible vanilla JavaScript accordion with an extensible API
+An accessible light weight, vanilla JavaScript accordion with an extensible API.
+Just 8.5kb Gzipped (2.5kb).

 ## The idea